rubrikinc/terraform-azure-polaris-cloud-native_subscription/README.md

 ## Changelog

+### v2.2.0
+* Update the version constraint of the `rubrikinc/polaris` provider to `>=1.1.6`.
+* Add `rsc_features` input variable, used to specify RSC features to enable with permission groups.
+Exactly one of `rsc_features` and `rsc_azure_features` should be specified.
+If both are specified, `rsc_feature` take precedence.
+* Add support for the `CLOUD_NATIVE_BLOB_PROTECTION` RSC feature.
+Note, this feature requires permission groups to be specified.

 ### v2.1.1
 * Remove unnecessary `time_sleep` resources from examples.

 ### v2.1.0
-  * Mark `azure_tenant_id` and `polaris_credentials` input variables as deprecated.
+* Mark `azure_subscription_id` and `polaris_credentials` input variables as deprecated.
 They are no longer used by the module and have no replacements.
 * Move example configuration code from the README.md file to the examples directory.

-## Troubleshooting:
+## Troubleshooting

 ### Error: Missing Tenant
 When you remove the last subscription from an RSC tenant, the tenant will be automatically removed from RSC.
 To add